Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Method

 \subsection{Calibrated Optimal Decision Making for Heterogeneous Baseline Covariates}

-We next consider a more challenging case where the distributions of baseline covariates in the primary sample and the auxiliary sample are distinct, i.e., $X_E\not \sim X_U$.
-The results under Lemma \ref{lem_cio} may not hold when the joint density of $X_E$ differs from the joint density of $X_U$.
-As such, we need to construct a new estimator of modified value differences such that it converges to a normal distribution with a zero mean even under $X_E\not \sim X_U$.
-To this end, we consider rebalancing the value estimators of common intermediate outcomes in two samples based on their posterior sampling probability.} {Specifically, we combine two samples together and denote the joint dataset as

-where $R_i =1$ if subject $i$ is from the primary sample and $R_i =0$ if subject $i$ is from the auxiliary sample.
-Here, the distributions of baseline covariates, treatments, and intermediate outcomes are allowed to be different across different sub-samples, which distinguishes our work from the homogeneous setting considered in the current literature \citep[see e.g., ][]{yang2019combining,athey2020combining,kallus2020role}.}
+We next consider a more challenging case where the distributions of baseline covariates in the primary sample and the auxiliary sample are distinct, $X_P\not \sim X_U$.
+The results under Lemma \ref{lem_cio} may not hold when the joint density of $X_P$ differs from the joint density of $X_U$.
+As such, we need to construct a new estimator of modified value differences such that it converges to a normal distribution with a zero mean even under $X_P\not \sim X_U$.
+To this end, we consider rebalancing the value estimators of common intermediate outcomes in two samples based on their posterior sampling probability.} {Specifically, we combine two samples together and denote the joint dataset as $\{X_i, A_i, M_i, R_i, R_iY_i\}_{i=1,\cdots, n},\text{ for } n = N_P+N_U, $ where $R_i =1$ if subject $i$ is from the primary sample and $R_i =0$ if subject $i$ is from the auxiliary sample.
+Here, the distributions of baseline covariates, treatments, and intermediate outcomes are allowed to be different across different sub-samples, which distinguishes our work from the homogenous setting \citep[see][]{yang2019combining,athey2020combining,kallus2020role}.}

-{To address the heterogeneous baseline covariates in two samples, also known as the covariate shift problem, a feasible way is to estimate the density functions of baseline covariates in two samples and adjust the corresponding estimator by the importance weights \citep[see e.g., ][]{sugiyama2007covariate,kallus2021more}.
-However, we note that these methods cannot handle a relatively large number of baseline covariates due to the estimation of density functions, and can be hard to develop a simple inference procedure.
-Instead, we use a similar projection approach as developed in Section \ref{sec:CODA_homo} to construct a new calibrated estimator through rebalancing to handle the heterogeneous baseline covariates and gain efficiency.} To be specific, define the joint density of $\{X_i,A_i,M_i\}$ given $R_i$ as

-where $f_E(x,a,m)$ and $f_U(x,a,m)$ are the joint density function of $\{X_E,A_E,M_E\}$ in the primary sample and the joint density function of $\{X_U,A_U,M_U\}$ in the auxiliary sample, respectively. {By Bayesian theorem, we have the posterior sampling probability as
+{To address the heterogeneous baseline covariates in two samples, also known as the covariate shift problem, a feasible way is to estimate the density functions of baseline covariates in two samples and adjust the corresponding estimator by the importance weights \citep[see][]{sugiyama2007covariate,kallus2021more}.
+However, these methods cannot handle a relatively large number of baseline covariates due to the estimation of density functions, and can be hard to develop a simple inference procedure.
+Instead, we use a similar projection approach as developed in Section \ref{sec:CODA_homo} to construct a new calibrated estimator through rebalancing to handle the heterogeneous baseline covariates and gain efficiency.} To be specific, define the joint density of $\{X_i,A_i,M_i\}$ given $R_i$ as $f(X_i=x,A_i=a,M_i=m\mid R_i=1) \equiv f_P(x,a,m)$ and $f(X_i=x,A_i=a,M_i=m\mid R_i=0) \equiv f_U(x,a,m)$, respectively, where $f_P(x,a,m)$ and $f_U(x,a,m)$ are the joint density function of $\{X_P,A_P,M_P\}$ in the primary sample and the joint density function of $\{X_U,A_U,M_U\}$ in the auxiliary sample, respectively. {By Bayesian theorem, the posterior sampling probability is